Enjoy a one-hour, express visit to the world-famous artwork The Last Supper

 {{ticket-block-triple}}

-The painting is celebrated not only for its historical and religious significance, but also for da Vinci’s innovative techniques and symbolic choices.
-Da Vinci painted 'The Last Supper' between 1495 and 1498, but unlike traditional frescoes that use wet plaster, he experimented with a technique involving oil and tempera on dry plaster, which allowed for intricate details but made the painting highly vulnerable to damage, especially in its location due to the humity of the building and the ground on which the church was built.
+Painted between 1495 and 1498, unlike traditional frescoes that use wet plaster, he experimented with a technique involving oil and tempera on dry plaster, which allowed for intricate details but at the same time, it made the painting highly vulnerable to damage, especially due to it's location and the humidity of the building.

-Over the centuries, the mural has faced several preservation challenges, including the humidity, war damage, and inadequate restorations.
-However, thanks to modern restoration efforts and techniques, the painting can again be seen in a condition closer to da Vinci’s original vision!
+It has faced preservation challenges, including the humidity, war damage, and inadequate restorations.
+However, thanks to modern efforts and techniques, the painting can be seen again in a condition closer to da Vinci’s original vision.

-Because the piece is so delicate and a highly popular attraction, access is strictly controlled in order to try and preserve it.
-Tickets must be booked in advance and only small groups are allowed to view it at any one time and is limited to 15 minutes to minimise exposure to humidity and temperature changes.
+The fresco is an extremely popular attraction, so access is strictly controlled in order to try and preserve it.
+Tickets must be booked in advance and visits are limited to 15 minutes to minimise exposure to humidity and temperature changes.

-Even when de Vinci had finished the painting, its believed he said the painting would suffer because of the humidity of the ground in the building and because of the new painting technique he used.
+It's suggested when da Vinci finished the painting he said it would suffer because of the humidity of the ground and because of the new technique he used.